Hot Topics Teen Health

 “I suggest starting with sanitary pads or period panties—they are easy to use, the young adult can see how much they menstruate, and can go about their day safely.
 Period panties is another good option for preventing leaks and helping the adolescents to feel more secure,” Markeviciene said.

 She advised against using tampons and menstrual cups at first as they require more knowledge about the human anatomy and can be intimidating to use.
-However, after some time, when teenagers get the hang of using tampons, they can start using the smallest size menstrual cups, which are a more eco-friendly alternative.
+However, after some time, when teenagers get the hang of using tampons, they can start using the smallest size menstrual cups, which are an eco-friendlier alternative.

 Markeviciene also emphasized that talking openly to young adults and encouraging them to educate themselves on their natural body cycles might get both parents and their children one step closer to eradicating period-related stigma.